-D. Canadian Representation Agreement with Pernod Ricard - ABSOLUT Vodka
+F. Canadian Representation Agreement with The Absolut Company Aktiebolag - ABSOLUT Vodka

-On November 9, 2011, Corby entered into an agreement with Pernod Ricard S.A. ("Pernod Ricard" or "PR") for a new term for Corby's exclusive right to represent ABSOLUT vodka in Canada from September 30, 2013 to September 29, 2021, which is consistent with the term of Corby's Canadian representation for the other PR brands in Corby's portfolio.
-Under the agreement, Corby will pay the present value of \$10 million for the additional eight years of the new term to PR at its commencement.
-Since the agreement with PR is a related party transaction, the agreement was approved by the Independent Committee of the Corby Board of Directors in accordance with Corby's related party transaction policy following an extensive review and with external financial and legal advice.
+On September 29, 2013, Corby entered into an agreement with The Absolut Company Aktiebolag ("The Absolut Company") an affiliate of Pernod Ricard S.A. ("Pernod Ricard" or "PR"), and owner of the ABSOLUT vodka brand, extending Corby's exclusive right to represent the ABSOLUT vodka brand in Canada, for an eight-year period ending September 29, 2021, which is consistent with the term of Corby's Canadian representation of the other PR brands in Corby's portfolio.
+Under the agreement, Corby paid \$10.3 million to The Absolut Company for the additional eight years of the new term to PR at its commencement.
+The Absolut Company and Corby entered into the agreement to satisfy the parties' obligations with respect to representation of the ABSOLUT vodka brand set out in the November 9, 2011 agreement between Corby and PR (the "2011 Agreement"), as agreed by letter agreement between the parties to the 2011 Agreement.